 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-The State has determined that these wells are NOT GWUDI or Ground Water Under the Direct Influence of surface water.
-It appears that even with unknown grouting of the annulus around the surface casing, an effective seal is provided based on past bacteriological results.
+Based on onsite reviews and the ground water under the direct influence data the well integrity was unknown or incomplete in files used for this review.
+It appears that even with unknown grouting an effective seal is provided based on past bacteriological results.